Connect with us

 By Emily Finley

-The classic definition of democracy is ‘rule by the people’ and indicates a concrete form of government.
-There is another definition of ‘democracy,’ in currency among many elites, denoting democracy as hypothetical ideal.
+The classic definition of democracy is ‘rule by the people’.
+The elites have a new definition of ‘democracy,’ denoting democracy as hypothetical ideal.

 Many are calling the present political turmoil in Europe a crisis of democracy.
 The German establishment is trying to ban the right-wing AfD Party for its alleged desire to return Germany to fascism.
 In France, the progressives are doing their darndest to hamstring conservative Marine Le Pen and her National Rally Party after they won the first round of the French elections.
 And in Romania, the Constitutional Court just nullified the results of a presidential election because the “right wing” victor ostensibly benefited from Russian “election interference.”